mdoering/dwca-examples/README.md

 In order to distinguish the kind of sample basisOfRecord can be used if the vocabulary is extended.

 ### EnvO
 The environment from which a material sample is derived needs to be described.
 The Environment Ontology [EnvO] (http://environmentontology.org/) provides a controlled vocabulary for the description of environments, providing greater granularity than is currently possible with the Darwin Core *habitat* term.
 In addition to [habitat](http://purl.obolibrary.org/obo/ENVO_00002036), EnvO provides three broad classifications for environment - biome, feature, and material.
-Using ENVO in Darwin Core would allow for standardised searches across environmental descriptions for a broad range of species/samples, including metagenomic samples which use the [MiXS](http://www.nature.com/nbt/journal/v29/n5/full/nbt.1823.html) standard which already specifies use of EnvO terms.
+Using EnvO in Darwin Core would allow for standardised searches across environmental descriptions for a broad range of species/samples, including metagenomic samples which use the [MiXS](http://www.nature.com/nbt/journal/v29/n5/full/nbt.1823.html) standard which already specifies use of EnvO terms.

-Currently under review is a proposal that the value of the Darwin Core *habitat* property be selected from the EnvO habitat class and that three new properties (environmental material, environmental feature, and biome) be added to Darwin Core and their values drawn from the equivalent EnvO classes.
+Currently under review is a proposal that the value of the Darwin Core *habitat* term be selected from the EnvO habitat class and that three new terms (environmental material, environmental feature, and biome) be added to Darwin Core and their values drawn from the equivalent EnvO classes.

 ### "Specimen" core

 ![sample](sample1.png)

-As an outcome of the GSC16 BCO Hackathon in Oxford John Wiezcoreck created a [MaterialSample core](http://rs.gbif.org/sandbox/core/dwc_material_sample.xml) that contains all terms a simple [Occurrence](#Occurrence) core also provides, but using the rowType *dwc:MaterialSample* with the *dwc:materialSampleID* identifier instead of *dwc:occurrenceID*.
+As an outcome of the GSC16 BCO Hackathon in Oxford John Wiezcoreck created a [MaterialSample core](http://rs.gbif.org/sandbox/core/dwc_material_sample.xml) that contains all terms a simple [Occurrence](http://rs.gbif.org/core/dwc_occurrence.xml) core also provides, but using the rowType *dwc:MaterialSample* with the *dwc:materialSampleID* identifier instead of *dwc:occurrenceID*.

 It is proposed to use this rowType for all specimens, fossils and living organisms to make them distinct from pure observations which should still be using the *dwc:Occurrence* core.
-It can then also be used to publish data from the Global Genome Biodiversity Network (see [TDWG 2013 report](TDWG2013GGBNWGReport_) where the main use case relates to DNA/tissue extraction and ability to follow a  chain of sampling/extracting.
-For this the generic ResourceRelationship extension could be used, again, if there is a shared, globally understood vocabulary.
-Alternatively, a new term such as *parentMaterialSampleID* could build up such a link.
-The problem is very much the same as for [relating events](#resourcerelationship-eventseries-or-parenteventid).
+It can then also be used to publish data from the Global Genome Biodiversity Network (see [TDWG 2013 report](TDWG2013GGBNWGReport) where the main use case relates to DNA/tissue extraction and ability to follow a  chain of sampling/extracting.

 An important requirement for (DNA) sampling is that one can follow back the chain of sampling/extracting.
 For this the generic ResourceRelationship extension could be used again if there is a shared, globally understood vocabulary.
 Alternatively a new term such as *parentMaterialSampleID* could build up such a link.
 The problem is very much the same as for [relating events](#resourcerelationship-eventseries-or-parenteventid).